dantas-dev/back-challenge-graphql/README.md

 Please include a ``INSTRUCTIONS.md``:
 - Setup instructions
-- How did you decide which technologies to use as part of your solution
+- How did you decide which technologies to use as part of your solution I was informed that the company is evaluating NestJS, TypeORM and GraphQL, so I solved the implementation of the challenge using these technologies.

-- Are there any improvements you could make to your submission
+- Are there any improvements you could make to your submission As I'm new to GraphQL I think I could evaluate the Schema First approach and have more control using resolvers, although NestJS makes development in the Code First approach much easier.

-- What would you do differently if you were allocated more time
+- What would you do differently if you were allocated more time I would study more NestJS and GraphQL in order to use all the features of the frameworks

 ## Details
 - Create a Node Graphql API based on the queries and mutations below.